Jolaush Travel — Western Mongolia

 Flexible & Transparent

 Jolaush Travel is dedicated to providing personalized itineraries on your own budget.
 These are sample packages — every trip is flexible and customizable.
-Prices are based on the total cost of the trip; divide by your group size to find the per-person rate.
+All trips include transportation, guide, and translator.
+Rates change based on requests for a cook, horse guide, or other additional services.

 Glacier Trip